sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 Additional configurations can override the profile settings during the build process.
 If no `SONIC_PROFILE` is provided, the default configuration file will be used.

-#### Adjacent Considerations

-1. Identify and remove deprecated features/containers to reduce maintenance overhead.
-2. Evaluate the impact on image size and resource usage when all features are enabled.
-Consider optimizing containers like docker-nat for size reduction.

 ### Use Cases

 #### Datacenter Environment